Incidental Take Authorizations Under the Marine Mammal Protection Act

-The Marine Mammal Protection Act (MMPA) allows, upon request, the incidental take of small numbers of marine mammals by U.S. citizens who engage in a specified activity (other than commercial fishing) within a specified geographic region.
+The Marine Mammal Protection Act, and its implementing regulations, allows, upon request, the incidental take of small numbers of marine mammals by U.S. citizens who engage in a specified activity (other than commercial fishing) within a specified geographic region.
 Incidental take is an unintentional, but not unexpected, "take".
 Taking is prohibited, with certain exceptions, under the MMPA.

 The NOAA Fisheries Office of Protected Resources authorizes the incidental take of marine mammals under the MMPA to U.S. citizens and U.S.-based entities, if we find that the taking would: